-This edition cancels and replaces ISO IEC TR 24772:2012.
+This edition cancels and replaces ISO IEC TR 24772-1:2019.
 The main changes between this document and the previous version are:

-Language-specific annexes (Annexes C through H) have been removed from the document and are being republished as language-specific parts:

-TR 24772-2 Information technology – Programming Languages – Guidance to avoiding programming language vulnerabilities, Part 2: Specific guidance for Ada

-TR 24772-3 Information technology – Programming Languages – Guidance to avoiding programming language vulnerabilities, Part 2: Specific guidance for C

-Parts for Python, PHP, Ruby, Spark, Fortran, COBOL and C++ will be published when available.
+This international standard replaces a technical report with the same name.

 Recommendations to avoid vulnerabilities are ranked and the top 21 are placed in a table in subclause 5.4, together with the vulnerabilities in clauses 6 and 7 that contain each recommendation.

 The following vulnerabilities that were documented in clause 8 of version 2 are now documented as part of clauses 6 and 7.